 You should only apply for a Satsuma loan if you’re certain you will be able to make the repayments.
 You should also consider the following criteria to be eligible for a Satsuma short-term loan:

-- Hold a UK bank or building society account with a valid debit card
+You must hold a UK bank or building society account with a valid debit card.

-- Have a working mobile phone & email address
+You must have a working mobile phone & email address.